 The City adopts an annual appropriated budget for all its governmental funds, except capital project funds for which project length budgets are adopted.
-A budgetary comparison statement has been provided for the General Fund and the American Rescue Plan Act fund to demonstrate compliance with these budgets.
+Budgetary comparison statements have been provided for the General, the American Rescue Plan Act, and the Opioid Settlement funds to demonstrate compliance with these budgets.